sonph1812/easyNote/README.md

-# Quick Start Guide: How to Run QuickList 🚀
+# Quick Start Guide: How to Run  🚀

 Follow these 3 simple phases to get the app running on your Android Studio or Physical Device.